Tesla's 'Autopilot' begins braking for wreck before driver

-Tesla's new Autopilot system may have saved a Norwegian family from turning a high speed car accident into a multi-automobile pileup.
+Tesla's new Autopilot system may have saved a Dutch family from turning a high speed car accident into a multi-automobile pileup.

 While driving his family home from their vacation in Belgium, Frank van Hoesel's dashboard camera installed on his Tesla Model X caught footage of a car slamming into another vehicle on the Autobahn in Germany directly in front of his family's car.

-Note: Editor's note: An earlier version of this article incorrectly referred to Frank van Hoesel as Norwegian.
-We regret the error.